Antonio Martinez graduated from Montclair State University with a BA in History and a double minor in Journalism and

 However, games seldom came for New Zealand as it played 12 matches in two years.
 The nation won only three games, including a 3-1 victory against Georgia in Altenkirchen, Germany.
 Against elite nations, New Zealand suffered heavy defeats, and the most notable was a 4-0 loss to Brazil in Geneva, Switzerland, before the 2006 World Cup.
 Playing a game even proved difficult as before a 2-2 draw against Wales in 2007, New Zealand canceled its friendly against Ukraine due to a lack of available players.

 As New Zealand was not playing any games, Polynesian and Melanesian island nations ushered in the 2010 World Cup qualification phase.
-Ten island nations participated in the 2007 South Pacific Games (which doubled with that of World Cup qualifying) - a figure that included Tuvalu, the first non-FIFA member to participate in a World Cup qualifier.
-These nations played qualifiers and even rose ahead of New Zealand in the world rankings.
+Ten island nations participated in the 2007 South Pacific Games (which doubled with World Cup qualifying) - a figure included Tuvalu, the first non-FIFA member to participate in a World Cup qualifier.
+These nations played qualifiers, and some rose ahead of New Zealand in the world rankings.
 When September 2007 came, New Zealand sunk to 156th in the FIFA Rankings, which remains the nation's lowest ranking to date.

 This ranking came before New Zealand's World Cup qualifier against Fiji, initially scheduled in Auckland on Oct.
 13, 2007.
 However, the FIFA World Cup's Bureau for the Organizing Committee canceled that qualifier one day earlier.
 The decision stemmed from New Zealand's refusal to grant a visa to Fiji's goalkeeper Simione Tamanisau to enter New Zealand (a decision made because the player's father-in-law had ties to the 2006 Fijian coup d'etat).

 New Zealand against Brazil

-Before New Zealand's qualifier at New Caledonia in Noumea, Sigmund earned only his second cap against Wales in 2007.
+Before New Zealand's qualifier at New Caledonia in Noumea, Sigmund earned his second cap against Wales in 2007.
 Sigmund achieved his first cap in 2000 against Oman, but his initial goal against New Caledonia set New Zealand to a 3-1 victory.
 Continental supremacy was confirmed five days later in Auckland.
-Smeltz's two goals and the first international goal from Jeremy Christie improved New Zealand as it reached its highest ranking (54th) since 2003.
+Smeltz's two goals and the first international goal from Jeremy Christie improved New Zealand, reaching its highest ranking (54th) since 2003.